- First Time Visit

 Please be advised if you cancel less than 48 hours of your scheduled time we reserve the right to keep your deposit or you may be billed a $100 fee for cosmetic appointments.

-Cosmetic consults have a $50 nonrefundable fee that does not go toward any procedure that day.
 The consult includes a picture taken by VISIA camera which is a complexion analysis report giving comparative percentile scores for your age group of your spots, wrinkles, texture, pores, UV spots, and porphyrins.
 There will also be a skin care regimen that will be discussed at the consult as well as recommendations of cosmetic procedures.

 New patients should arrive about 30 minutes early to fill out paperwork and begin the VISIA camera analysis.